Black Sunday (1960 film): AIP acquisition and re-editing

 Samuel Z. Arkoff and James H. Nicholson of American International Pictures (AIP) had been buying the American distribution rights to Italian films since 1959.
-In 1960, the two were invited to Italy by their Roman talent agent, Fulvio Lucisano, to view Black Sunday.
+In 1960, the two were invited to Rome by their Italian talent agent, Fulvio Lucisano, to view Black Sunday.
 Arkoff spoke about this screening in 1997, saying that because they were viewing the Italian version of the film, an interpreter and Lucisano helped to guide them through the plot.
 Arkoff found the film to be a "picture of a first class horror and suspense director", and was introduced to Bava after the screening, congratulating him.
 AIP acquired the film for approximately $100,000, recovering its production budget.

 For the film's release in the United States, AIP re-edited scenes, re-dubbed the soundtrack, and changed several of the characters' names.
 Arkoff deemed the ELDA version of the film to be "technically unacceptable", and had Lou Rusoff produce a new English version at Titra Studios in New York City, which was directed by Lee Kresel and edited by Salvatore Billitteri.
 In contrast to the embellishments of the ELDA version, Titra's dubbing was largely faithful to the cast's spoken dialogue, although some phrases were softened, such as Asa's line "You too can find the joy and happiness in Hades!" which became "You too can find the joy and happiness in hating!".
 AIP removed or shortened the more violent and sexual scenes in the film, including the hammering of the "Mask of Satan" onto Asa's face, the scene in which she kisses Kruvajan to drain his blood, and the priest's staking of Kruvajan's eye.
 Arkoff reasoned that, "All of AIP's films were very clean, so anything that was suggestive of playing around - fornicating a corpse, you know what I'm saying? - we wouldn't stand for it."
 A dialogue exchange between Katia and Andrej that serves to develop their romantic relationship, as well as a climactic exchange between Andrej and the priest in which the former melodramatically laments Katia's apparent death, were also cut, as AIP believed that the juvenile audiences it was targeting would react negatively to these scenes.
 AIP's editing reduced the film's runtime to 83 minutes, compared to the 87 minute runtime of most Italian prints.